 With hundreds of volunteers tabling doorknocking and postering all over the city, we united under the banner of COPE to Win the City We Need.

 Find out more about our 2018 election platform.

-2018 marked the 50th anniversary of the Coalition of Progressive Electors (COPE), which was formed in 1968 as a coalition of the Vancouver and District Labour Council, housing activists, and environmental groups.
+2018 marked the 50th anniversary of the Coalition of Progressive Electors (COPE), which was formed in 1968 as a coalition of the Vancouver and District Labour Council, housing activists, leftist and environmental groups.
 COPE believes that residents and social movements can advocate for policies that address the needs of people, not the profits of real estate developers and speculators.
-In 2002-5, COPE elected majority governments on city council, park board and school board.
-After 13 years of Vision and NPA rule, the city faces an unprecedented crisis.
+In 2002-2005, COPE elected majority governments on city council, park board and school board.
+After almost almost 2 decades of NPA/Vision rule, the city faces an unprecedented crisis.
 It’s time for a political revolution at City Hall.
 We took the first step in October 2018, but this is only the beginning.